Welcome to your MTT travel guide “Chiang Mai travel guide”

 Be sure to check official, up-to-date information on Thailand’s entry requirements before you go, as rules may vary depending on your nationality and recent regulatory changes.

-Learn a few words before my stay in Chiang Mai!
+Chiang Mai travel guide – Learn a few words before my stay

 Here are some useful words and phrases in Thai that will help you communicate with locals in Chiang Mai: